okteto/okteto/docs/how-does-it-work.md

 ## How does Okteto work?

-Okteto replaces your application's container with a development container.
+Okteto helps you move your development environment into any Kubernetes cluster.
 Let's explain this process with a diagram:

 <img align="left" src="okteto-architecture.png">